Nikkorex

-The Nikkorex nameplate was used for a series of 35 mm film, single-lens reflex cameras sold by Japanese optical manufacturer Nippon Kogaku K.K., as well as a series movie cameras and movie projectors.
+The Nikkorex nameplate was used for a series of 35 mm film, single-lens reflex cameras sold by Japanese optical manufacturer Nippon Kogaku K. K. (now Nikon Corporation), as well as a series movie cameras and movie projectors.
 The models, made by other companies, were designed and marketed as low-cost, feature-reduced equipment for the consumer market.

 Still camera models

 Nikkorex 35

 The Nikkorex 35 was the first model of the Nikkorex series, produced in 1960.
 To keep costs low compared to the flagship Nikon F, the Nikkorex 35 used a fixed four-element Nikkor-Q 5 cm 2.5 lens instead of an interchangeable F-mount; a Citizen MVL leaf shutter instead of a Leica-inspired focal plane shutter; a fixed, mirror-based viewfinder and fixed focusing screen instead of a glass pentaprism; no instant-return mirror mechanism or mirror lock-up option; no provision for motor drives; and lesser build quality.

 Built-in metering — a first for a Nikon camera — used a selenium cell above the lens.
 Controls for meter-coupled aperture, shutter speed and film speed settings are on rings around the lens.

 Optional attachments via the filter ring were available to convert the lens into a 3.5 cm/5.6 or 9 cm/5.6 lens.